Jean II Makoun ready to play in Ligue 2 | Goal.com

 At 37, he believes he can still keep going rather than retire.

 "My goal is to replay.
-I do not tell myself that we must take me right away because I have evolved at the highest level before.
+I do not tell myself that they must take me right away because I have evolved at the highest level before.

 "I want to continue playing and bring my help and my experience to a club and its young players.
 I know the high level and I feel that I can still play and help.